isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-10-01-post-Journey of Faith: Haj Pilgrimage in the Malay Archipelago Before the 20th Century.md

 In the absence of official statistics before the 19th century, it would not be too inaccurate to estimate that only a conservative number from the Archipelago went on Haj, as many would be discouraged to undertake travel due to the hazardous and protracted nature of the journey.
 The total number of pilgrims in Mecca before the 19th century was also relatively small to begin with, according to William Facey:

-<p class="tab">Historical statistics are few, but travellers' and officials' reports indicate widely varying pilgrim numbers.
+<p>Historical statistics are few, but travellers' and officials' reports indicate widely varying pilgrim numbers.
 One of the highest was 100,000, recorded in the year 1279.
 In 1383, some 17,000 pilgrims crossed Sinai in the Egyptian caravan, and in 1503 the Italian traveller di Varthema estimated about 40,000 in the Damascus caravan...
 In 1831, a British report estimated 120,000 pilgrims in total, about 20,000 of whom arrived at Jiddah by sea from India, Malaya, the Arabian Gulf and the Red Sea ports of Suez, Qusair, Sawakin and elsewhere – and that seems to have been the best year for half a century or more.
 What is striking is how small overall pilgrim numbers were.[^1] </p>

 The majority from this small number took the overland route.
 Ship-going pilgrims who formed the remainder came only from these places: sub-Saharan Africa, India and Malaysia.
 Since Malay pilgrims were represented only in the sea travellers group, the Archipelago's overall contribution to the already small number of pilgrims was hence limited.